UofT-DSI/deep_learning/03_instructional_team/markdown_slides/06_natural_language_processing_with_deep_learning.md

 * (Self-)supervision comes from **context**.
 * Requires a lot of text data to cover rare words correctly.

-Mikolov, Tomas, et al. "Distributed representations of words and phrases and their compositionality."
-NIPS 2013

 <!-- How to train fastText like model on this? -->

 ---